InfinityRift/vg-match-analysis/plans.md

    and how many times you failed to rotate when you should have rotated
  * Petal can praise you for high % of siezing rotation opportunities
  * Krul can criticize you for a low % of them

+## New professor: Flicker

+ * Topic: vision
+ * Unfortunately, many of these are not yet possible with the telemetry data we have now, so Flicker is on indefinite hold.
+When the data is available, I'd like to do this with it:
+ * Average number of traps on map at once (all these are compared across all teams at your skill tier)
+ * Percent of the time someone on your team possessed flares, gun, or contraption
+ * Average number of traps in the enemy's side of the map at once
+ * Number of flares fired
+ * Number of flares that revealed enemies or traps